GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

 * The Bot Framework Emulator - download it from [here](https://emulator.botframework.com/)
 * An account in the LUIS Portal [here](https://www.luis.ai)

-## Task 1: Build the Hand-off Logic
+## Task 1: Build the Hand Off Logic

 In this task you will add the necessary _behind-the-scene_ logic to handle the bridged communication between two persons, one as a user and other as an agent.
-You will learn how to create and put a middleware to intercepts incoming and outgoing events/messages.
+You will learn how to create and put a middleware to intercept incoming and outgoing events/messages.

-The middleware functionality in the Bot Builder SDK enables your bot to intercept all messages that are exchanged between user and bot.
+The middleware functionality in the Bot Builder SDK for Node.js enables your bot to intercept all messages that are exchanged between the user and the bot.
 For each message that is intercepted, you may choose to do things such as save the message to a data store that you specify, which creates a conversation log, or inspect the message in some way and take whatever action your code specifies.
-For more information about middleware refer to [this link](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-intercept-messages).
+For more information about middlewares refer to [this link](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-intercept-messages).

+1. Open the app you've obtained from the previous exercise.
+Alternatively, you can use the app from the [exercise6-MoodDetection](./exercise6-MoodDetection) folder.

+    > **NOTE:** If you use the solution provided remember to replace:
+    > * the **{LuisModelEndpointUrl}** placeholder with your model URL
+    > * the **{textAnalyticsKey}** with your Text Analytics Key (as explained in exercise 6)
+    > * the **{searchIndexName}** and  **{searchIndexKey}** with your search index name and key (as explained in exercise 4)

-1. Copy the folder [handoff](../assets/handoff) from the assets.
+1. Copy the folder [handoff](../assets/handoff) from the assets folder to the app.
 Inside you will find two files:

     * [`provider.js`](../assets/handoff/provider.js) which builds a queue with the users waiting for a human agent.
 Notice that this module does not persist the queue.

     * [`command.js`](../assets/handoff/command.js) to handle the special interaction between the agent and the bot to peek a waiting user to talk or to resume a conversation.
 This module has a [middleware](../assets/handoff/command.js#L9) that intercepts messages from human agents and route them to the options to connect or resume communications with users.

-1. Create the `router.js` file.
-Using the following "structure".
+1. Create the `router.js` file in the handoff folder also, using the following code boilerplate.
 You will use this to handle the conversation between normal users and agents.

     ```javascript
     const builder = require('botbuilder');
     const { Provider, ConversationState } = require('./provider');